evanx/chronica/README.md

     url: http://chronica.other.domain.com/chronica
 ```

-In this case, Chronica will check its peers.
-If they have sent any alerts e.g. in the past 5 minutes, then it will suppress its own alert.
+In this case, Chronica will check its peers before sending an alert.
+If any of its peers have sent any alerts in the past 5 minutes, then it will suppress the alert.

 The `elapsedThreshold` is used for both itself and its remote peers, to suppress alerts for the configured duration after an alert is sent.